-For Germany, Japan is one of the most important economic and value partners in Asia.
-In addition to the wish for jointly maintaining and further developing the multilateral order, there is also the desire for closer cooperation in future technologies.
-Japan and Germany face similar challenges, particularly in regard to the future of industrial production and the demographic development of their societies.
+For Germany, Japan is one of the most important partners in Asia, in terms of economic relations and common values.
+In addition to the determination to maintain and enhance the multilateral order together, there is also the desire for closer cooperation in future technologies.
+Japan and Germany face similar challenges, particularly with regard to the future of manufacturing and the demographic development of their societies.

 - Population: 126,476,461

 Germany has a vital interest in maintaining and consolidating a world order based on the values of liberal democracy and on the centrality of the United Nations (UN).
 Given the USA’s global withdrawal, which the coronavirus pandemic has made even more evident, Germany needs to pursue this goal together with other international partners.
 With the Indo-Pacific Guidelines that were released in September 2020, the Federal Government expressly commits itself to this task in the region that is taking centre stage in the 21st century.
 India’s importance can hardly be overestimated in this respect: India is already the largest democracy in the world, and within the 2020s, it will replace China as the most populous country.
 Like Germany, the subcontinent at the Indo-Pacific interface is dependent on a solid security structure, an open trading system, and free navigation in international waters.
 India is especially severely affected by the consequences of global warming due to its vulnerable ecosystems and is reliant on multilateral approaches to solve this global problem.

 - Population: 1,380,004,385